cecarroll/CS121_Week5/README.md

 for each horse in the array
-see whether or not the horse advances() print periods up until the horse id using horseposition and then tracklength minus horseposition
+see whether or not the horse advances() print periods up until the horse id using horseposition and then tracklength minus horseposition check if any of the horses' positions are equal to the tracklength (is winner()).//if this comes back and theres a winner, the end of loop will immediately come after the for loop
+Take the result and set our keepgoing in race to false., ending the game

 //advance method of class horse, so it knows it's operating on a specific horse and can call its attributes. generate random number